openvinotoolkit/datumaro/docs/source/docs/level-up/intermediate_skills/09_data_filtering.rst

             filtered_result = Dataset.filter(dataset, 'how/to/filter/dataset')

         We can set ``<how/to/filter/dataset>`` as your own filter like ``'/item/annotation[occluded="True"]'``.
-        This example commands will filter only items through the annotation attribute which has `occluded`.
+        This example command will filter only items through the annotation attribute which has `occluded`.